 .

 numeric.
-Sample size of nodes in the road network used to
+Sample size of nodes in the transport network used

 (80% of all nodes in the